cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Using the convention-over-configuration approach, the operator creates a database called `app`, by default owned by a regular Postgres user with the same name.
-You can specify both the database name and the user name, if required, as part of the boostrap.
+You can specify both the database name and the user name, if required, as part of the bootstrap.

 Additional databases can be created or managed via [declarative database management](declarative_database_management.md) using